oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ### DI Containers

-You may understands the difference with two containers - Application Container and Behat Container.
+You may understand the difference with two containers - Application Container and Behat Container.
 Behat is a symfony console application with it's own container and services.

 Behat container can be configured through Extensions by behat.yml in the root of application.